Game engines make awesome video games possible.

 Recent notable titles made with Unity include Lara Croft Go, Her Story, Pillars of Eternity, and Kerbal Space Program.

 One of the best things about this popular popular game engine, is that is a free.

 This video game engine is available with all its features and can (for the most part) be used to make games on every platform.

 Drawbacks of Using Unity as a Gaming Engine

 The problem is that the Professional Edition, which has a host of excellent tools, requires that you pay a monthly fee.

 These features include beta access, game performance reporting, customizable splash screens, a team license, and more.

-Unlike most other game engines, GameMaker: Studio has become widely used because it doesn’t require programming knowledge to use.
+Unlike most gaming engines, the GameMaker Studio game engine has become widely used because it doesn’t require programming knowledge to use.